henningjp/CustFunc/README.md

 This information has to be memorized or looked up in a reference document outside of Mathcad Prime for every additional function and seriously degrades the usefulness of the Custom Functions capability.
 </details>

-# The CustFunc Add-in
+# The CustFunc Add-in v1.1

 The **CustFunc** add-in DLL does not actually register any new functions, but provides interface integration functionality for any other Custom Function DLLs that are loaded.
 Mathcad Prime's built-in functions, as mentioned above, can be typed into a math region or inserted from the **_Functions_** panel.
-The **_Functions_** panel is opened from Functions ribbon (the All Functions button) or by pressing the hot-key, `<F2>`.  **CustFunc** uses the hot-key combination `<Shift><F2>` to launch an **_Insert Custom Function_** dialog box, providing the user with a list of categorized Custom Functions for insertion onto the active worksheet at the current cursor location.
+The **_Functions_** panel is opened from Functions ribbon (the All Functions button) or by pressing the hot-key, `<F2>`.  **CustFunc** uses the hot-key `<F3>` to launch an **_Insert Custom Function_** dialog box, providing the user with a list of categorized Custom Functions for insertion onto the active worksheet at the current cursor location.
 The **_Insert Custom Function_** dialog box will be populated with any XML function files found in Mathcad Prime's installation directory under `"Custom Functions\docs"`.

 ![Insert Custom Functions Panel](https://github.com/henningjp/CustFunc/blob/master/images/CustFuncPanel.png)